bruceravel/demeter/documentation/Athena/forward.rst

    Notes about features missing from the document are indicated like this.

-|To do!| Features that have been recently added to ATHENA are indicated
+|To do!| Features that have been recently added to
-like this if they have not yet been properly documented.
+:demeter:`athena` are indicated like this if they have not yet been properly documented.

 |Essential topic| This symbol indicates a section describing one of
-ATHENA's features that I consider especially powerful and central to the effective use of the program.
+:demeter:`athena`'s features that I consider especially powerful and central to the effective use of the program.

 |Advanced topic| This symbol indicates a section with difficult
-information that newcomers to ATHENA might pass over on their first reading of this document.
+information that newcomers to :demeter:`athena` might pass over on their first reading of this document.

 The html version of this document makes use of HTML 4.1 character